jyoho62/SQL_PROJECT_DATA_JOB_ANALYSIS/README.md

 SQL queries?
 Check them out here: [project_sql folder](/project_sql/)

 # Background
-Driven by a quest to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining others work to find optimal jobs.
+Driven to navigate the data analyst job market more effectively, this project was born from a desire to pinpoint top-paid and in-demand skills, streamlining other's work to find optimal jobs.

 ### The questions I wanted to answer through my SQL queries were: